maxims94/helius-post-alpenglow/README.md

 ## Rotor: Block propagation

-A core challenge in blockchain technology is efficient block propagation: how does a leader distribute a newly created, potentially large (in Solana, 128MB), block to the entire network without being constrained by its own bandwidth?
+A **core challenge** in blockchain technology is efficient block propagation: how does a leader distribute a newly created, potentially large (128MB in Solana) block to the entire network without being constrained by its own bandwidth?

-Solana's current solution to this is [Turbine](https://www.helius.dev/blog/turbine-block-propagation-on-solana).
-Turbine arranges all receiving nodes in a tree-like structure called the turbine tree.
-The leader sends the block to the tree's root and each node then forwards the data to a subset of nodes in the next layer, as determined by the turbine tree.
-This structured approach minimizes communication overhead compared to sequential or flooded propagation, which is crucial for Solana's high throughput and scalability.
+Currently, Solana's solution to this is [Turbine](https://www.helius.dev/blog/turbine-block-propagation-on-solana).
+Turbine arranges all nodes in a hierarchical structure called the turbine tree.
+The leader sends the block to the tree's root and each node then forwards the data to a unique subset of nodes in the next layer, as determined by the turbine tree.
+This approach minimizes communication overhead compared to sequential or flooded propagation.
+It is crucial for Solana's high throughput and scalability.

+In the future, Solana will adopt Rotor, the newly designed efficient block propagation protocol in Alpenglow.

 Alpenglow's block propagation protocol is the newly introduced Rotor protocol.